Playdate (console): Accessories

 Panic has announced two accessories for the device.
 A purple cover was released simultaneously with the device's 2022 launch, and later offered in aqua and yellow.
 Panic also released a cover that mimics the look of a pizza box.

-A yellow "stereo dock" that charges the Playdate and functions as a speaker and a penholder was announced in 2021,' but in 2024 the device was shelved.
+A yellow "stereo dock" that charges the Playdate and functions as a speaker and a penholder was announced in 2021, but in 2024 the device was shelved.

 Games

 Distribution

 Playdate comes with Season One: a collection of 24 games.
 Every week, two new games of Season One appear on the user's console.
 The price of Season One is included in the price of the console.
 The order of released games was unknown until the week they were released, and were revealed to players when they automatically downloaded.

 On March 7, 2023, the Catalog on-device and on-web store was added.
 Playdate owners can purchase and download games directly from the device.

 On October 31, 2024, Panic announced that Season Two would be released in 2025.

+On April 16, 2026, Panic announced Season Three set for release later that same year.